spsforks/SCons-scons-wiki/Dir().md

 The `File` and `Dir` functions return File and Dir Nodes, respectively.
 Nodes are Python objects which have several user-visible attributes and methods that are often useful:

 * `path` - The build path of the given file or directory.
 This path is relative to the top-level directory (where the SConstruct file is found).
-The build path is the same as the source path if build_dir is not being used.
+The build path is the same as the source path if `variant_dir` is not being used.
 * `abspath` - The absolute build path of the given file or directory.
 * `srcnode()` - returns another File or Dir object representing the source path of the given File or Dir.
 See also [File()](File()).